- Web Performance

 Layout Shift, or CLS

 Some banners appear at the top of the page, before the rest of the content.
-If the banner is inserted after the page rendering starts, all the initial content of the page will jump down.
+If the banner is inserted after the page has started rendering, all the initial page content will jump downward.

-In the filmstrip of twitch.tv, a layout shift of 0.126 can be observed around 4.0s when the CMP is displayed.
+In the twitch.tv filmstrip, a layout shift of 0.126 can be observed at around 4.0s, when the CMP is displayed.

-To avoid such issues, the banner code needs to be in the initial DOM of the page, and the display condition should be calculated before the initial rendering of the page.
+To avoid this kind of issue, the banner code must be present in the initial DOM of the page, and the display condition must be evaluated before the initial render.

-Another option to avoid such problems is to display the consent banner above the page content, in a pop-up that obscures the rest of the page content, making the user's choice mandatory to access the page content.
-This trick also maximizes the click-through rate of CMPs.
+Another option to prevent these issues is to display the consent banner above the page content, in a modal that obscures the rest of the page and makes the user's choice mandatory to access the content.
+This approach also maximizes CMP click-through rates.

-On some pages, especially on mobile, the cookie consent banner is detected as the LCP.
-This type of behavior can severely skew your site's performance metrics.
+On some pages, particularly on mobile, the cookie consent banner is detected as the LCP element.
+This type of behavior can seriously skew the performance figures for your site.

-An example on the site allianz.fr under OneTrust, where the LCP (highlighted in red) is triggered when the cookie banner is displayed.
+An example on the allianz.fr website using OneTrust, where the LCP (outlined in red) is triggered when the cookie banner appears.

 It is important to test different page templates.
-On some pages, the LCP is indeed the main image of the page as seen in the previous capture.
+On some pages, the LCP is indeed the main image of the page, as shown in the previous screenshot.

 INP Testing

-Since the March 2024 update, Interaction to Next Paint (INP) is a core web vital in its own right.
-When testing your INP with a tool like DebugBear INP Tester, the measurements can be misled by the absence of activation of third-party scripts such as GTM or other analytics tools.
+Since the March 2024 update, Interaction to Next Paint (INP) is a Core Web Vital in its own right.
+When testing your INP with a tool like the DebugBear INP Tester, measurements can be misleading due to the absence of third-party scripts such as GTM or other analytics tools being activated.

-💡 In real-world site usage conditions (especially when tracking sessions in Real User Monitoring), the LCP will only be detected on the CMP once since it is only displayed on the first page view.
+💡 Under real site usage conditions (particularly when tracking sessions via Real User Monitoring), the LCP will only be detected on the CMP once, since it is only displayed on the first page view.

 Partial Measurement

-In EU countries, properly configured CMPs must prevent the loading of third-party resources until the user has given their consent to the use of their data.
+In European Union countries, correctly configured CMPs must prevent third-party resources from loading until the user has given their consent to the use of their data.

-If you test the performance of pages without accepting cookies, the measurement will not reflect the experience of users who accept cookies on your website.
+If you test page performance without accepting cookies, the measurement will not reflect the experience of users who do accept cookies on your website.

-Indeed, third-party scripts impact the performance of the website, at least on the page weight, but they generally add JavaScript execution time (see long tasks), or even layout shifts that negatively affect the web performance of your pages.
+Indeed, third-party scripts affect website performance — at a minimum in terms of page weight — but they generally add JavaScript execution time (including long tasks), and sometimes layout shifts that negatively impact the web performance of your pages.

-Comparison of the weight of a page with and without accepted cookies on the Allianz site, the page is heavier after cookie acceptance (in red)
+Comparison of page weight with and without accepted cookies on the Allianz website — the page is heavier after accepting cookies (in red)

 How to Properly Test Web Performance Through a Cookie Banner?

-To accept cookies by default, several methods are possible.
-For some CMPs, you can simply observe which cookies are added to the browser upon cookie acceptance and add them to your web performance testing tool.
+To accept cookies by default, several approaches are available.
+For some CMPs, you can simply observe which cookies are added to the browser when cookies are accepted, and add them to your web performance testing tool.

-⚠️ Some providers like Quantcast rely on other processes such as localStorage to retain user consent.
-In this case, you will need to create a script that simulates the addition of cookies but also the injection of data into localStorage.
+⚠️ Some providers like Quantcast rely on other mechanisms such as localStorage to store user consent.
+In that case, you will need to create a script that simulates not only the addition of cookies but also the injection of data into localStorage.

-Integrating the CMP on your site to comply with GDPR can have impacts on website performance.
-It is crucial to choose the right provider based on various criteria, including web performance.
+Integrating a CMP on your site to comply with GDPR can have an impact on website performance.
+It is essential to carefully choose your provider based on various criteria, of which web performance should be one.

-Once the provider choice is made, ensure that you integrate methods that allow you to continue testing the real performance of your site, loading third parties as if a user were to accept cookies on your site.
+Once you have chosen your provider, make sure to implement methods that allow you to continue testing the real performance of your site by loading third-party scripts as they would be for a user who accepts cookies on your site.

 Published on 17 Sep 2023